 While avgas consumers and suppliers fret over the future of their leaded fuel, Cessna is partially weaning itself of that toxic brew by equipping its popular Model 182 Skylane with a Jet A-burning diesel engine.
 Others are likely to follow.
 Unveiled at the Experimental Aircraft Association's recent annual gathering in Oshkosh, Wis. (see p.
 35), the Turbo Skylane JT-A (photo) is fitted with the new SR305-230E engine built by SMA, a subsidiary of Snecma of France.
 The four-cylinder, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Introduces Diesel-Powered Light Plane".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Introduces Diesel-Powered Light Plane".